mcnairsa/100-days-of-code/log.md

 2. @ABDUL on fCC Discord
 re: Day 2 (on fCC curriculum
 me: Well done!
 Keep it up!

+### Day 054/100: 20-11-2024
+**Today's Progress**:
+Rather a nothing-ey sort of a day.
+Was expecting to get on an online group coding session that either didn't happen or I was in the wrong place or got the times wrong or idk what.
+Went to the cafe to clear my head and plan my up-coming projects but found I'd left my pen at home.
+Ho hum!
+I will be making a plan for tomorrow shortly.
+Final dog walk of the day and then off to bed with notebook and pen.

+**Thoughts:**
+Tired now...

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:** tbc

+**Pay Forward:**
+1.  @LaurenStark on fCC Discord
+re: Finding JS made no sense and taking a step back by googling to find a site in native language.
+me: !!!
+Hadn't realised you weren't a native English speaker.
+It's not the easiest language for non-native speakers.
+Good idea to take a step back and slow down the pace when you find things have stopped making sense.
+Do you like cats?
+I just found a site called JavaScript for cats.
+I can't put a link here because the reply will be blocked but you can google it.
+It starts at a very basic level and doesn't try to teach too much, just enough.
+In English of course but I hope easy to follow.
+There's a recommended reading section too.
+Some may be available in languages other than English.
+Eloquent JavaScript is widely reckoned to be one of the best.
+Keep up the good work!

+2. @Maisie & @ on fCC Discord
+re: Day One
+me: Congratulations @ipms  & @_xandroz for taking the first step.
+Look forward to seeing your progress on here.

 ### Day 000/100: ...
 **Today's Progress**: